-Most telecom providers rely on a large computing infrastructure running a diverse set of applications to deliver, manage and bill services.
-Transforming this infrastructure into clouds can reduce internal computing resource needs and release the excess for use by paying customers.
+Most telecom providers rely on a large computing infrastructure running a diverse set of applications to deliver, manage, and bill services.
+Migrating to cloud can reduce internal computing resource needs and release the excess for use by paying customers.
 Doing so reduces internal costs and increases revenue streams — a win-win situation for a telecom cloud provider.
-This paper will cover different aspects of cloud services and identify some of the considerations telecom providers must address in order to deliver and sustain quality cloud services to their customers.
+By considering some key items ahead of time, telecom providers can ensure that they can deliver and sustain quality cloud services to their customers.

-Cloud computing is looming large on the horizon.
+Cloud computing looms large on the horizon.
 It is one of the most talked about business models for enterprise computing in recent history.
 Is it all hype?
 What is cloud computing?
 Why is everybody talking about it?
 What does it mean for your IT operations?

 What is Cloud Computing?